AlexDeveloperUwU/miniprojects/codewars/quarter-of-year/README.md

-# Título del Kata realizado:
-Quarter of the year
+# Quarter of the year

-## Descripción del Kata realizado:
 Given a month as an integer from 1 to 12, return to which quarter of the year it belongs as an integer number.